myself379/self-learn-docker/README.md

   # Interacting with a container via bash
   # add -i and it flags to run command
   # -i, --interactive: Keep STDIN open even if not attached.
-This means we can input commands into the running process by typing
+  # This means we can input commands into the running process by typing
+  #
-  # -t, --tty: Allocate a pseudo-TTY, letting us get output as if we're logged into the container
+  # -t, --tty: Allocate a pseudo-TTY
+  # letting us get output as if we're logged into the container
   docker run -it ubuntu:16.04 bash

   # Sharing ports